krishnatejakk/krishnatejakk/README.md

 - 👋 Hi, I’m Krishnateja Killamsetty
 - 👀 I’m interested in the research of scalable, data efficient and robust machine learning.
 - 🌱 I’m currently kepping myself busy with learning various intricacies and developments in machine learning.
-- 📫 You can reach me on my email of krishnateja.killamsetty@utdallas.edu
+- 📫 You can reach me at krishnateja.killamsetty@utdallas.edu

 <!---
 krishnatejakk/krishnatejakk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.